CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-logicnow-backup-recovery.md

 that includes software, storage, centralized monitoring & 24x7 support.
 This is a Bring You Own License model (BYOL).
 Contact MAX Backup sales for license and pricing information.
-You may obtain a 30 day trial license when you run the blueprint.
+You may obtain a 30 day trial license when you run the Blueprint.

 ### Audience